GSA/fpki-guides/PIV-I Certification Playbook.md

 While there are many ways to architect, deploy and manage these components, the responsibilities of the components remain the same:

-- The CA issues X.509 certificates and certificate revocation lists (CRL) that conform to FBCA Medium Hardware/PIV-I;
+- The CA issues X.509 certificates and certificate revocation lists (CRL) that conform to FBCA PIV-I;
-- The RA performs identity proofing for prospective certificate subjects in a manner that conforms to FBCA Medium Hardware/PIV-I;
+- The RA performs identity proofing for prospective certificate subjects in a manner that conforms to FBCA PIV-I;
+- RA/CMS operator collects biometrics and puts them on the PIV-I cards;
 - The CMS issues PIV-I cards;
 - The Repository publishes CA certificates and CRLs; and
 - The Archive provides long-term secure storage for certificates and CRLs issued by the CA, CA and RA electronic and physical audit logs, audit results, and policy documents.